 Jaimie Lickers is a partner in Gowling WLG's Hamilton office and national leader of the firm's Indigenous Law Group.
 A member of the advocacy department, her practice is focused on the areas of Indigenous, environmental and construction law.

-Jaimie has experience dealing with First Nations on a variety of matters, including taxation, trusts, self-government, regulatory matters and consultation issues.
+Jaimie has experience dealing with First Nations on a variety of matters, including taxation, trusts, membership, self-government, regulatory matters and consultation issues.
 She also has considerable experience dealing with construction matters and disputes, and provides advice regarding environmental protection and assessment.